Nathanieljla/cg3d-maya-casc/README.md

  (you can say 'yes' to the question)

  # Revisions
+ ### 1.1.1
+ Updated to support Cascadeur 2024.1
+ Updated package dependencies to be version specific

  ### 1.1.0

  Updated the installer to support upgrading if a previous install is found.